TruStory/truchain/docs/spec/staking/README.md

 After each block is processed, check the `ActiveStakes` queue for expiring stakes.
 After a stake has ended, distribute rewards.

 Rewards:
-* argument creators get 70% interest reward from each staker
+* argument creators get `CreatorShare` interest reward from each staker
-* stakers keep 30% interest
+* stakers keep (1 - `CreatorShare`) interest

-This incentive structure heavily rewards argument creation.
-Upvoting is a lightweight way to earn 30% interest.
+This incentive structure heavily rewards argument creation as creators get 50% of the interest from multiple upvoters.
+Upvoting is a lightweight way to earn 50% interest.
 But to earn full interest and rewards, content creators are encouraged to write arguments.

+Interest is calculated based on the time the stake was placed, using the annual `InterestRate` param.